citizenfx/natives/PED/SetPedRagdollOnCollision.md

 ```

 ```
 Causes Ped to ragdoll on collision with any object (e.g Running into trashcan).
 If applied to player you will sometimes trip on the sidewalk.
+Needs to be recalled after each ragdoll from a Collision.
 ```

 ## Parameters